y-kim15/4796JointFineArtClass/README.md

 This will evaluate the model accuracy on small test set with confusion matrices and classification report, make prediction on an image, plot history and activation maps.

+Any plots/files generated to be saved from execution will be saved in models/eval as the default save path.

 N/B Please ensure tkinter is available for plot generation.

 #### Evaluate the accuracy of model on small test set